Header image

 Lory Student Center - Main Ballroom

-Evening with a Holocaust Survivor - Mrs. Sara Moses
+Evening with a Holocaust Survivor - Mrs. Barbara Steinmetz

 A historic and increasingly rare opportunity to hear living testimony from a survivor and hero of the Holocaust.

-Memorial Service & Walk to Remember - Remembering the Victims of the Holocaust
+Memorial Service and Walk to Remember - Remembering the Victims of the Holocaust

 The week will conclude with a memorial service at 1 p.m.
 We will hold a short memorial service for all the victims of the Holocaust along with a Walk to Remember by AEPi.